 What the 12V house battery does

-- It powers the fridge and the lights in the living area as well as the water pump and LCD screen with DVD player, so these will work when you’re not plugged into mains power.
+- It powers the lights in the living area as well as the water pump and LCD screen with DVD player, so these will work when you’re not plugged into mains power.
 (Heating runs off gas bottles in your motorhome.)

 - It recharges while driving and will recharge fully when the motorhome is plugged into 240V mains power overnight.